rinrinne/gerrit-event-router/README.md

 Notice
 ---------------------------

 This application generates only exchange on message queue service.
 No any queues/bindings are generated.
-It should be subscriber's responsible.
+It should be consumer's responsible.

 Material
 --------------------------